fennicahub/fennica-raw-csv-prepicker/README.md

-# ESTC raw csv prepicker
+# Fennica raw csv prepicker

 See [change log](change.log)

-This is a package of two scripts for filtering the raw parsed ESTC csv.
+This is a package of two scripts for filtering the raw parsed Fennica csv.

 **OBS!** The scripts were developed and tested with **Python 3.6**.
-Who knows what might happen with another version!
-Definitely won't be pretty with Python 2.x.
 No additional libraries needed.

-[ESTC raw csv precleaner](#estc-raw-csv-precleaner) allows filtering erroneous and duplicated data to the raw csv and outputting filtered data in the save csv format.
+[Fennica raw csv precleaner](#fennica-raw-csv-precleaner) allows filtering erroneous and duplicated data to the raw csv and outputting filtered data in the save csv format.

-[ESTC csv fieldpicker](#estc-csv-fieldpicker) allows subsetting the csv and picking selected fields for further analysis.
-It maintains the same csv format, but only keeps selected fields (with value) and associated Cu-Rives numbers.
+[Fennica csv fieldpicker](#fennica-csv-fieldpicker) allows subsetting the csv and picking selected fields for further analysis.
+It maintains the same csv format, but only keeps selected fields (with value) and associated ID numbers.

 [Pubdata cleanup starting data](#pubdata-cleanup-starting-data) creates a csv in a different format that plugs into the start of the publisher data cleanup script.
-That one employs a custom method in **ESTCMARCEntry** -class in [estc_marc.py](./lib/estc_marc.py) and serves as an example of creating a starting data subset for a cleanup script.
+That one employs a custom method in **FennicaMARCEntry** -class in [fennica_marc.py](./lib/fennica_marc.py) and serves as an example of creating a starting data subset for a cleanup script.
 The MARC format for the different fields varies, so creating an universal function for this task doe not seem feasible.

-## ESTC raw csv precleaner
+## Fennica raw csv precleaner

-The purpose of this script is to allow filtering the raw ESTC csv.
+The purpose of this script is to allow filtering the raw Fennica csv.
 It removes various test records and and other garbage left in the csv.
-It makes sure that there are no duplicated Cu-Rives ids, and no entries that are missing and id.
+It makes sure that there are no duplicated IDs, and no entries that are missing and id.
 All the filtered entries are output to separate csv files to allow manual inpection.

 ### Input

-* Raw [ESTC .csv -file](https://github.com/COMHIS/estc-data-originals/tree/master/estc-csv-raw) produced by **[COMHIS/estc-xml2csv](https://github.com/COMHIS/estc-xml2csv)** from input data at  [COMHIS/estc-data-originals](https://github.com/COMHIS/estc-data-originals/tree/master/estc-xml-raw).
+* Raw [Fennica .csv -file](https://github.com/fennicahub/fennica-data-originals/tree/master/fennica-csv-raw) produced by **[fennicahub/fennica-xml2csv](https://github.com/fennicahub/fennica-xml2csv)** from input data at  [fennicahub/fennica-data-originals](https://github.com/fennicahub/fennica-data-originals/tree/master/fennica-xml-raw).

 ### Output

 Output is csv with rows separated by **tabs**.

 The script produces 3 output files (with file names configured in `./prefilter_conf.py`):
-* "Sane" ESTC entries. **This is the one you want for starting point of cleaning scripts.
+* "Sane" Fennica entries. **This is the one you want for starting point of cleaning scripts.
 Nothing else needed.**
 * Erroneous entries filtered out.
 * Duplicated entries also filtered out.

-There's also a separate table only containing the record_seq and estc_id mappings and sanity status.
+There's also a separate table only containing the record_seq and fennica_id mappings and sanity status.

 ### Running the script

 1) Set input and output file locations in `prefilter_conf.py` (symbolic links can help to avoid user specific paths)
-2) Run `prefilter_main.py` (e.g. `python3 prefilter_main.py`); redone Apr 2, 2022 to ensure the use of the latest 2020 ESTC data dump; see `prefilter_conf.py` for the file paths
+2) Run `prefilter_main.py` (e.g. `python3 prefilter_main.py`); see `prefilter_conf.py` for the file paths
-3) Use [copy.sh](copy.sh) to Copy the files from out/ into github repository: [COMHIS/estc-data-verified/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-verified/tree/master/estc-csv-raw-filtered); remember to push the updates
+3) Use [copy.sh](copy.sh) to Copy the files from out/ into github repository: [fennicahub/fennica-data-verified/fennica-csv-raw-filtered/](https://github.com/fennicahub/fennica-data-verified/tree/master/fennica-csv-raw-filtered); remember to push the updates

-## ESTC csv fieldpicker: **fieldpicker.py**
+## Fennica csv fieldpicker: **fieldpicker.py**

-An ESTC fieldpicker that even your grandma could use.
-Allows you to filter the big ESTC csv and only keep the fields that are needed for your processing pipeline.
+An Fennica fieldpicker that even your grandma could use.
+Allows you to filter the big Fennica csv and only keep the fields that are needed for your processing pipeline.

 ### Input

-ESTC csv in the same format as for the above script.
-Preferably one that has already been filtered for duplicates, etc. In practically all cases this should be **estc_raw_sane.csv** found here: [COMHIS/estc-data-verified/estc-csv-raw-filtered/](https://github.com/COMHIS/estc-data-verified/tree/master/estc-csv-raw-filtered).
+Fennica csv in the same format as for the above script.
+Preferably one that has already been filtered for duplicates, etc. In practically all cases this should be **fennica_raw_sane.csv** found here: [fennicahub/fennica-data-verified/fennica-csv-raw-filtered/](https://github.com/fennicahub/fennica-data-verified/tree/master/fennica-csv-raw-filtered).

 ### Output